 Can my students earn credit for participating?

 In the past, Global Exchange participants have received winter term credits, service learning credits, and other academic credits for participating.
 Please inquire with your university’s academic advisor to determine the specific requirements.

 Are Reality Tours service-learning trips?

 Global Exchange Reality Tours provide an opportunity to engage in true experiential learning.
 The intention of our work is not to try to solve issues abroad or leave your own footprint, but rather to build international solidarity and understanding.
 Reality Tours allow you to witness the challenges of communities abroad and the strategies they employ to confront those challenges.
 We recognize the importance of nuanced, careful analysis when doing direct service projects and, as that is not Global Exchange’s focus, our trips do not typically include direct service projects.
-Some custom trips, however, can participate in direct service based service learning upon request.
+Some custom trips, however, can participate in direct service-based service-learning upon request.
 Global Exchange Reality Tours have been categorized as service learning by some groups because of the work participants do after returning from their trip to remain in solidarity with the people and movements they interacted with during their program.
 Reflection and reciprocity are key concepts of experiential education, and empathetic but critical discussion and thoughtful engagement are first steps to action.

 How can my group pay for our trip?

 Due to limited funds, only some financial aid is available each year through Global Exchange.
 Funding and scholarships might be available from your own school.
 In the past, teachers have done grassroots fundraising with Kickstarter campaigns, payment plans with their students, fundraising projects in their community, and by applying for grants or funding from foundations or local governments.
-For more additional resources, contact us here.

 What kind of trips have professors and schools attended in the past?